Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.app.links/-app-links-feature/-init-.md

 `sessionManager` - Provides access to a centralized registry of all active sessions.

-`sessionId` - the session ID to observe.
+`sessionId` - The session ID to observe.

 `fragmentManager` - FragmentManager for interacting with fragments.